 Before approving the investment, the Arts Impact Fund team scrutinised Resonance’s business model.
 This encompassed not only the provision of degree courses but also a range of professional and short courses, community learning sessions and more commercial activities such as the hire of rehearsal rooms and recording studios.
 Above all, we wanted to be comfortable that the level of student intake was optimised to provide high quality education without compromising the financial viability of the charity; and that community-focused work to achieve social impact would be proportional to the scale and revenue-generation potential of the organisation.
 In addition to understanding the risks around student recruitment and reviewing Resonance’s market research and strategy, we sought confirmation that key stakeholders, especially Manchester Metropolitan University as validating partner, are genuinely committed to the initiative, as this will be crucial should the charity encounter any hurdles early on.

-As Resonance is still an early stage venture, the next two years will be critical for the charity and we will closely monitor its progress.
-Having met the charity’s Directors, we were reassured that they could deliver on their vision by their many years’ experience across different parts of the music industry and music education, their strong professional networks and sheer perseverance so far to make Resonance happen.
+As Resonance is still an early stage venture, the period leading up to the start of the new degree course will be critical and we will closely monitor the charity’s progress.
+Having met Directors Chris Cronin and David Barnard, we were reassured that they could deliver on their vision by their many years’ experience across different parts of the music industry and music education, their strong professional networks and sheer perseverance so far to make Resonance happen.

 If successful, Resonance will establish an innovative higher education programme that would benefit both individual students and the music industry more broadly.
 Resonance will celebrate the Black Country’s proud musical heritage and offer a meaningful alternative to oversubscribed conservatoires and for-profit private higher education providers.
 At the same time, it will galvanise and add to the local community’s music provision, boosting the economic and cultural regeneration of one of the most deprived neighbourhoods in the UK.